 Unique Passwords.
 The Credit Union requires unique passwords for members and users to minimize the risk of account takeover.

 Password Strength.
-The Credit Union maintains requirements for password strength such as password length, defined character combinations, and the use of passphrases.
+The Credit Union maintains requirements for password strength, such as password length, defined character combinations, and the use of passphrases.

 Prohibited Password Lists.
-The Credit Union monitors passwords to discourage passwords associated with prior account or data breaches, weak passwords and/or common passwords.
+The Credit Union monitors passwords to discourage passwords associated with prior accounts or data breaches, weak passwords, and/or common passwords.

 Access and Transaction Controls.
 The Credit Union will utilize the following access and transaction controls.